mv1742/Wiki_Bias/README.md

-# Business_Pulse
+# Wiki_Bias

 # Introduction
-Business Pulse is a tool that recommends users investment opportunies based on activity observed in Wikipedia articles.
-For this project, I will use Wikipedia data captures trends in the world in a structured manner.
-Users can also observe trending topic in Wikipedia.
+Wiki_Bias is a tool to quantify the bias in of Wikipedia articles.
+I use Wikipedia to capture trends.

-Motivation
+# Motivation
-In a chaotic world with many news sources, Wikipedia is actually updated by users around the world in a timely manner.
+In a chaotic world with many news sources, Wikipedia is needs a metric to show the bias of its articles.

-What does my project do?
+# What does my project do?
 Supported Queries

-Data Source
+# Data Source
 ~30 GB Wikipedia?